dapr/quickstarts/secretstore/README.md

 # Secrets store

 This tutorial shows you how to use the Dapr secrets API to access secrets from secret stores.
-This sample uses a Node application to access a Kubernetes secret store.
+This quickstart uses a Node application to access a Kubernetes secret store.

 ## Prerequisites
-This sample requires you to have the following installed on your machine:
+This quickstart requires you to have the following installed on your machine:
 - [Docker](https://docs.docker.com/)
 - [Node.js version 8 or greater](https://nodejs.org/en/)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 - A Kubernetes cluster, such as [Minikube](https://github.com/dapr/docs/blob/master/getting-started/cluster/setup-minikube.md), [AKS](https://github.com/dapr/docs/blob/master/getting-started/cluster/setup-aks.md)
 - [Postman](https://www.getpostman.com/) [Optional]

-Also, unless you have already done so, clone the repository with the samples and ````cd```` into the right directory:
+Also, unless you have already done so, clone the repository with the quickstarts and ````cd```` into the right directory:
 ```
-git clone [-b <dapr_version_tag>] https://github.com/dapr/samples.git
+git clone [-b <dapr_version_tag>] https://github.com/dapr/quickstarts.git
-cd samples
+cd quickstarts
 ```
-> **Note**: See https://github.com/dapr/samples#supported-dapr-runtime-version for supported tags.
-Use `git clone https://github.com/dapr/samples.git` when using the edge version of dapr runtime.
+> **Note**: See https://github.com/dapr/quickstarts#supported-dapr-runtime-version for supported tags.
+Use `git clone https://github.com/dapr/quickstarts.git` when using the edge version of dapr runtime.

 ## Step 1 - Setup Dapr on your Kubernetes Cluster